Stay in Touch

 Removal, if necessary, of any soil toxins has been completed.
 Next, test your soil for nutrient depletion.

-After the soil has dried out, perform a nutrient soil test.
+After the soil has dried out from your once flooded garden, perform a nutrient soil test.
 Be sure to request the nutrients needed to restore your growing medium to homeostasis.

 Soil test results should note how many nutrients (nitrogen, phosphate, potassium, micronutrients, microorganisms) must be applied.